Why eBay Is One of the Best Jobs for Stay at Home Moms

 eBay is a household word these days, often being referenced in movies, TV shows, and pop culture.
 But eBay is also an important word for many stay-at-home-moms who can easily make extra money each month by selling their children's outgrown clothes, shoes, toys, school materials, and other stuff. eBay is the perfect profitable part-time job for stay-at-home moms for many reasons.

 To start selling, just open eBay and Paypal accounts, take photos of your items, and start listing.
 Look at eBay completed listings to figure out how to price items. eBay is so user-friendly, you can do everything from your phone without even touching a computer.
-Follow these 10 easy steps to start selling on eBay today.
+You can follow 10 easy steps to start selling on eBay today.

 Some moms get really creative with listing items during the craziest times.
 It is actually pretty easy to take a batch of photos on your smartphone, then list items on eBay from your phone while waiting at the dentist office, at swimming lessons, or at the bus stop. eBay mobile is a very easy application and for industrious sellers, a huge time saver.
 Use those idle moments when waiting for kids at activities, when babies or toddlers are napping, or whenever you have a few extra minutes, to list things on eBay, and watch the sales come in.